Rentap: Fort at Sadok Hill

 Rentap's fort at Sadok Hill was regarded by the Iban Dayaks as impregnable.
-In the Iban-Dayak legends and chants, the Iban-Dayak community describe Sadok Hill (Bukit Sadok) as an inaccessible mountain, protected by the legendary characters of Panggau Libau – namely, Keling Bunga Nuing, Laja Bunga Jawa and many others – that no enemy would dare to attack it.
+In the Iban-Dayak legends and chants, the Iban-Dayak community describe Sadok Hill (Bukit Sadok) as an inaccessible mountain, protected by the legendary characters of Panggau Libau – namely, Keling Bunga Nuing, Laja Bunga Jawa and many others – and that no enemy would dare to attack it.

 Rentap had gathered all the Iban Dayaks from along the Skrang River who were faithful to him, and those in the upper Saribas River who offered him aid so long as he occupied Sadok Hill.
 Rentap was given the title "Raja Ulu" (King of Upriver), and Sadok Hill became the centre of all opposition to the rule of the White Rajah.
 The fort stood as an unapproachable centre far removed from danger and a sanctuary to which they could all retire in case of need.

 The fort at Sadok Hill was about 2,725 feet above sea level and almost inaccessible on every side because of the cliff.
 Rentap was satisfied that his fort was very strong and could not be conquered by his enemies.
 The Iban Dayak thus boasted to themselves that: "The White Man are powerful, having arms and ships at sea but it is only we who are the Iban Dayak, who can walk and fight on land and clamber mountains."